jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

     If the quickstart project uses JPA to access a database, you will see the following warning when you import the project into Eclipse.
 You can ignore this warning as it only applies to the local connection in the Eclipse development environment and does not affect the JBoss EAP runtime deployment.
 To eliminate this warning, you must configure the database connection in the Eclipse project settings.

+* **Failed while installing JPA 2.0.   org.osgi.service.prefs.BackingStoreException: Resource '/<project-name>/<subproject-name>/.settings' does not exist**

+     This error can occur with quickstart projects that are composed of multiple subprojects.
+This is a known issue.
+See https://bugs.eclipse.org/bugs/show_bug.cgi?id=459810.

 * **Maven Configuration Problem: Project configuration is not up-to-date with pom.xml.
 Run Maven->Update Project or use Quick Fix.**

     This error can occur with quickstart projects that are composed of multiple subprojects.
 The import of a project on one thread may trigger Eclipse to refresh a project on another thread making the project state appear to be inconsistent.
 To resolve the errors, right-click on the parent project in JBoss Developer Studio and choose `Maven` --> `Update Project`.
 Make sure all the projects are selected and click `OK`.
 This should resolve the errors.